AkihikoWatanabe/DBGD/README.md

 Interactively optimizing information retrieval systems as a dueling bandits problem, Yue+, ICML'09.
 ```

 Weights are updated using Iterative Parameter Mixture, which is commonly used in supervised online-learning approaches based on offline data such as Perceptron, Passive-Aggressive and so on.

+But I'm not sure Iterative Parameter Mixture works well in reinforcement learning.

 # Requirements
 * python 2.7